 Teams in ArcGIS Enterprise

 A team is a group in your organization's instance of ArcGIS Enterprise.
 In ArcGIS Enterprise Sites, team owners (default group managers) and additional group managers assigned to the team can carry out administrative tasks, such as sharing content with the group, adding or removing members, and updating the team's summary (team profile).
-Additional tasks, such as adjusting group settings and visibility, can be done by editing the team profile in Enterprise or by managing the group in ArcGIS Enterprise
+Additional tasks, such as adjusting group settings and visibility, can be done by editing the team profile in Enterprise Sites or by managing the group in Enterprise.

 Shared update groups